telecombcn-dl/2018-dlai-team10/index.md

 ![batch_padded_edited](https://user-images.githubusercontent.com/29488113/50059278-271cfc80-0185-11e9-87f0-e88c1240e109.jpg)

+Having explained the input of our network, let us move on to the LSTM networks that we built.

+### LSTM Models

-Having explained the input of our network, we have to build our LSTM network.
-Since we are solving a classification problem, we will need a fully connected layer on top of the LSTM unit in order to classify the extracted features coming from the LSTM hidden layer.
+Since we are solving a classification problem, we will need a fully connected layer with softmax activation on top of the LSTM unit **in order to classify the extracted features coming from the LSTM hidden layer**.
+In this project, we built and trained 3 LSTM models, each one increasing the capacity of the previous one.